 • At the end of the test, copy your answers carefully onto the answer sheet in pencil and check your work.
 Use an eraser if you make a mistake.
 You will have 6 minutes to do this.

 For computer-based exams:

-• You can make notes on paper during the exam and leave these notes on your desk at the end of the exam.
+- You will watch a short tutorial before the test begins. - You can make notes on paper during the exam and leave these notes on your desk at the end of the exam.

 Speaking